Guides

 Once you know Abstract’s capabilities, you can add its email validation API to your project with ease.

-• Sign up at Abstract API and copy your API key from the dashboard.
+• Sign up at Abstract API and copy the Email Validation API key from your dashboard.

-• Store the key as an environment variable, never hard-code it.
+• Store the key as an environment variable, for example, "ABSTRACT_API_KEY".
+Never hard-code it.

-• Add an HTTP client to your project, like requests for Python or axios for Node.
+• Add an HTTP client to your project, such as "requests" for Python or "axios" for Node.

-• Write a wrapper function that sends a GET request to the API endpoint with your key and the email address.
+• Write a thin wrapper that performs a GET request to the API endpoint with your key and the email as query parameters.

-• Parse the JSON response and check the deliverability and format fields before you accept the address.
+• Parse the JSON response.
+Check that "deliverability" equals "DELIVERABLE" and "is_valid_format" is "true" before you persist the address.

-• Optionally, gate the endpoint with a circuit breaker to handle API errors.
+• Optionally, gate the endpoint with a circuit breaker based on the HTTP 4xx or 5xx codes the API returns.

 import os, requests